 A building pressure sensor is required for options in Sections 5.16.8, 5.16.9, 5.16.10.

-Relief-Fan Control
+[EQUALS BSP RELIEFDMPR]Relief-Fan Control

 A pressure zone is defined as an enclosed area with interconnected return paths.
 The appropriate boundaries for pressure zones, establishing which relief fans run together and which building pressure sensors are used, will need to be determined by the engineer based on building geometry.